-The development of 1550 Alberni showcases the innovation and progressiveness of the Vancouver building industry.
-This 43-story condominium tower boasts an iconic curved façade that emulates two scoops shaped by vertically layered and staggered timber balconies. drawing inspiration from Japanese culture and design, this stunning concept creates semi-enclosures that provide the building’s occupants with a greater connection to the urban environment around them.
+The development of 1568 Alberni showcases the innovation and progressiveness of the Vancouver building industry.
+This 43-story condominium tower boasts an iconic curved façade that emulates two scoops shaped by vertically layered and staggered timber balconies.
+Drawing inspiration from Japanese culture and design, this stunning concept creates semi-enclosures that provide the building’s occupants with a greater connection to the urban environment around them.
 The rest of the enclosure is an intricately designed integration of metal panels and curtain wall, delivering both a comfortable living space and optimal views.

 Our team was brought on to the project during the conceptual stage as the building enclosure consultant and façade designer, with an emphasis on supporting the delivery of the building’s unique façade.
-By also taking on the role of façade structural engineer, we were able to apply our expertise in this area and provide a comprehensive façade service for the client.
+By also taking on the role of façade structural engineer, we were able to apply our expertise in this area and provide comprehensive façade services for the client.
 This project presented us the opportunity to work alongside renowned Japanese architect, Kengo Kuma and Associates.

 Date: